 Nuggets vs. Timberwolves Injury Report Today - April 23

-The Denver Nuggets (53-29) are dealing with just one player on the injury report heading into Game 4 of the opening round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Target Center on Sunday, April 23 at 9:30 PM ET.
+As they prepare for Game 4 of the opening round of the NBA playoffs against the Minnesota Timberwolves (42-40), the Denver Nuggets (53-29) will be keeping their eye on just one player on the injury report.
+The game begins at 9:30 PM ET on Sunday, April 23 at Target Center.

 Watch Nuggets vs. Timberwolves with Fubo!

-Last time out, the Nuggets bested the Timberwolves 120-111 on Friday.
-Michael Porter Jr. led the way with a team-leading 25 points in the win for the Nuggets, while Anthony Edwards notched 36 points in the loss for the Timberwolves.
+The teams meet once again after the Nuggets defeated the Timberwolves 120-111 Friday.
+Michael Porter Jr. led the Nuggets in the win with 25 points, while Anthony Edwards had 36 in the losing effort for the Timberwolves.

 Denver Nuggets Injury Report Today